jakobod/dnssec-validation/README.md

 # TODO

 - distinguish between 'not deployed', 'deployed + not validated', and 'deployed + validated', maybe more?
-- Cache already validated zones + their keys
+- Fix caching of validated domains
+    - Add domains only to validated set if complete chain could be validated!
-- validate chain upwards or downwards?!
+- validate chain downwards
 - Find domain list containing also subdomains -> longer chains.

 ##### For the presentation